 Every version of Silent Hill 2 has limitations and bugs, and each version will have some degree of variation due to different hardware/software running the game.
 With that in mind, it is important to note that many of the limitations on PCSX2 are due to the actual PlayStation 2 game itself and not the emulator.
 Regardless of whether a limitation is due to the game or software, the people who work on PCSX2 are an extraordinarily talented and passionate group of programmers who deserve nothing but our respect and admiration.
 Please do not mistake noted issues/limitations for either platform as malicious intent towards any persons or projects.

 Silent Hill 2: Enhanced Edition can display the game at a theoretical limitless amount of resolutions/aspect ratios, so long as the display can support the desired resolution.
 Additionally, modified .cam (camera) files adjust the camera in certain areas to prevent it from clipping into walls when using a 16:9 aspect ratio.
 Note that Silent Hill 2: Enhanced Edition is best experienced in a 16:9 aspect ratio.

-Silent Hill 2: Enhanced Edition allows you to adjust the amount and opacity of fog to your liking.
-Using the preset values, the fog in Silent Hill 2: Enhanced Edition resembles the same thickness/amount and has the same general speed/movement as the PlayStation 2 version.
+The fog in Silent Hill 2: Enhanced Edition resembles the same thickness/amount and has the same general speed/movement as the PlayStation 2 version.

 The fog in the PlayStation 2 version is very visually pleasing, through the amount of fog on-screen at any given time and its overall speed/movement.